Uniqueness of quasi-Einstein metrics on 3-dimensional homogeneous manifolds: Preliminaries

-In this section we shall develop a few tools concerning to $3$-dimensional homogeneous Riemannian manifolds according to the dimension of their isometry group in order to prove our results.
-A good reference for this subject is the book of Thurston \cite{thurston}.
+In this section we shall develop a few tools concerning to $3$-dimensional homogeneous manifolds according to the dimension of their isometry group in order to prove our results.
+For comprehensive references on such a theory, we indicate for instance Thurston's book \cite{thurston}, \cite{peter} and \cite{daniel2}.